rtaormina/waterwatch/docs/e2e_testing/collection/e2e-collection-005.md

 ## Test Case ID
-`E2E-ADD_MEASUREMENT-007`
+`E2E-COLLECTION-005`

 ## Title
-Try to fill out incorrect temperature
+Try to add a measurement with no data

 ## Tested By
 `Erik Koprivanacz`

 ## Test Description
-Checks if the correct error messages show up when trying to enter too low or too high temperature values.
+Tries to add a measurement without any data filled out and checks if the error messages correctly show up

 ## Preconditions